|

 training and then practice on family, friends and co-workers before

+working on clients.
 Remember that the intensity

-1) How quickly the cup is placed on the skin after the flame is
+of the cupping depends on a few factors:1) How quickly the cup is placed on the skin after the flame is

 removed.